I bled for this EKWB barebones custom loop, and fell in love with PC building all over again

 To find out, I ran Cinebench R20 and Metro Exodus and jotted down the results.
 I left the fan curves to the standard Asus BIOS preset and the CPU at 4.9GHz all-core, for now.

 As you can see in the graphs above, the liquid-cooled machine manages to just about maintain lower temperatures throughout three runs of Metro Exodus and Cinebench R20.
-It does so without increasing decibels, too.
+It does so without necessitating an increase in decibels, too.
 I don't have a sound stage in which to test the exact acoustics, nor do I think that particularly necessary in this case, but I can say I haven't noticed any considerable difference with my own two ears.

 And was it worth it?
 Every bit.
 The results are nothing short of spectacular in appearance: no place more so than the GPU block with a maze of fluid snaking around and sapping heat away from the RTX 2080 beneath.
 The three RGB fans ignite the pink liquid within the tubing runs and create a dazzling semi-fluorescent appearance, and the CPU block sits centre-stage above the Formula's small OLED screen—vibrant, stunning, and personal.